Baymax-ray/CS-3152-G6/readme.txt

 CURRENT BUGS
 - player can be caught in a jump in one direction unable to change direction
-- player can double jump
+- player sometimes can't jump
+- enemy sometimes launches player up in the air